 Clinical category-Patients are assigned to one of 12 clinical categories based on their reported conditions or treatments.

 Functional impairment-Patients are assigned to one of three functional

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.